Predict protein stability using validated BioPython methods: Instability Index, Aliphatic Index, GRAVY, flexibility analysis, and charge distribution

 The ThermoMPNN family has expanded since its initial release:

 ProteinIQ provides a web-based interface for running ThermoMPNN without command-line installation.
-Upload a protein structure, specify which chain to analyze, and receive ΔΔG predictions for all possible single mutations at each position (saturation mutagenesis).
+Upload a protein structure, specify one chain to analyze, and receive ΔΔG predictions for all possible single mutations at each position (site-saturation mutagenesis).

 | Input | Description |